TinManTex/InfiniteHeaven/tpp/gamedir-ih/GameDir/mod/docs/Infinite Heaven/Readme.md

 Motherbase menu > 'DD Suit', 'DD Suit female' renamed 'Custom DD type in MB' in line with 'Custom Soldier type in mission/free'.
 The underlying Ivars already were named customSoldierTypeMB_ALL, so you shouln't have to re-set the setting.

 AroundCam (FreeCam):
 When AroundCam on, but with Adjust-mode off, changing settings via will now update AroundCam.

 Fix: FreeCam hang if on when Abort mission.

-API: addon missionInfo (See notes in InfMission) clearExistingMissionStartSettings - only for use when overriding a vanilla mission, clears all the mission start data so the following options you set can work cleanly noBoxMissionHeliRoute / NO_ORDER_FIX_HELICOPTER_ROUTE support, requires isNoOrderBoxMission to be set
+API: addon missionInfo (See notes in InfMission)
+clearExistingMissionStartSettings - only for use when overriding a vanilla mission, clears all the mission start data so the following options you set can work cleanly noBoxMissionHeliRoute / NO_ORDER_FIX_HELICOPTER_ROUTE support, requires isNoOrderBoxMission to be set.

 clearMissionStartHeliRoute is to give actual support for NO_HELICOPTER_ROUTE_MISSION_LIST, before it was just riding on the assumption that if the addon author gave a startPos they wouldn't have heli routes/starts set up, this gives the same support as the base game for those missions.